dmentipl/plonk/docs/source/overview.rst

 have been plotting the total density.
 We may want to visualize the dust and gas separately.

-To do this we take a :py:class:`SubSnap`.
+To do this we take a :class:`SubSnap`.
 We can use the tags 'gas' and 'dust' to access those particles.
 Given that there may be sub-types of dust, using 'dust' returns a list.
 In this simulation there is only one dust species.